Dhruv2027/cse15l-lab-reports/labreport1.md

 ![Image](SS2.png)

 Reason for this output is that I am in the home directory (folder), ie: the default directory.
-If I change the working directory (the folder I am in currently) to say, `lecture1` and then enter cd again, I will return to the default `/home` directory.
+If I change the working directory (the folder I am in currently) to say, `/home/lecture1` and then enter `cd` again, I will return to the default `/home` directory.
+The output is as expected, there is no error in this implementation.

-I can enter the `lecture1` directory (folder) by entering the command `cd lecture1`.
+I can enter the `/home/lecture1` directory (folder) by entering the command `cd lecture1`.
 Here's the output:

 ![Image](SS3.png)

 As we can see, in the terminal `~/lecture1` is written next to `user@sahara`.
-Thus, it can be seen that the directory has been changed to lecture1.
-To prove further, I have used the command, `pwd` to print the current (working) directory.
+Thus, it can be seen that the directory has been changed to `/home/lecture1`.
+To further check that my directory has changed, I will type `pwd` in the terminal to print the current (working) directory.

 ![Image](SS4.png)

+As we can see, `/home/lecture1` is output in the terminal, thus confirming that our directory has changed.
 Now, I will type `cd` in the terminal again and this will change the directory back to the `home` directory.

 ![Image](SS5.png)